MusicDataset/md_homepage/content/musics/s/SonataOp.25No.5inF-sharpMinorFirstMovement(1)-Muzio Clementi.md

 ---
-title: Muzio Clementi - Sonata Op.
+title: Sonata Op.
 25 No. 5 in F-sharp Minor First Movement (1)
 description: This is the description for Sonata Op.
 25 No. 5 in F-sharp Minor First Movement by Muzio Clementi
 composers: [Muzio Clementi]
 periods: [Classical]